MidAmericaModuRail/MidAmericaModuRail.github.io/_posts/2018-09-17-September-Operating-Session.markdown

 ---
 September 2018 Operating Session

+The Mid-America ModuRail Club will be holding a HO train exhibit.
+Come out to see the trains.
+Admission is free.

+For more information call Bruce at (847) 480-0853 or email info@midamericamodurail.org

 Dates and Times:
 - Saturday, September 22, 2018 - 12:00 PM to 4:00 PM
 - Sunday, September 23, 2018 - 12:00 PM to 3:00 PM